-A month before last year's Greenbuild, the UN's IPCC released its findings, issuing a dire warning about an immediate need for the world to drastically reduce greenhouse emissions by 2030.
+A month before Greenbuild 2018, the UN's IPCC released its findings, issuing a dire warning about an immediate need for the world to drastically reduce greenhouse emissions by 2030.

 The report attracted international headlines - and it was, of course, at the top of my mind when speaking to USGBC's global community this past November in Chicago.